n1t1nv3rma/stop_term_resources_lambda/README.md

 ## Create IAM Role for Lambda

-Create a lambda IAM Role (ex: AMS-DemoAdmin-Shutdown-Resources-Lambda-Role ) with below policies
+Create a lambda IAM Role (ex: AMS-DemoAdmin-Shutdown-Resources-Lambda-Role ) with below policies (and Trust with Lambda service)

 1. AWS Managed "ReadOnlyAccess" policy
 2. Customer managed policy (ex: AMS-DemoAdmin-Shutdown-Resources-Lambda-Policy) as per the permissions in "AMS-DemoAdmin-Shutdown-Resources-Lambda-Role.json"